High Court Judge kicks Viagogo injunction to touch

 The Switzerland-based company has faced hundreds of complaints from Kiwis over its selling practices and Commerce Commission is suing it, and has alleged it has made false representations to its customers.

-The Commission sought an injnction preventing Viagogo from making claims about ticket scarcity, pricing and a guarantee of validity.
+The Commission sought an injunction preventing Viagogo from making claims about ticket scarcity, pricing and a guarantee of validity.
 The Commission alleges those claims are misleading.

 Lawyer for the commission, Nick Flanagan, told the High Court in Auckland last week that Viagogo was guilty of "extensive fraudulent behaviour - and the evidence is that it continues to the present time."